Windowlicker: Music video

 There are 127 uses of profanity in the dialogue segment of the video (which is under 4 minutes), including 44 uses of the word "fuck".
 This averages to more than one use of profanity every two seconds.
 The video was released as a VHS single, containing both uncut and censored versions (the latter being referred to as the "Bleep Version").
 It was also nominated for the Best Video award at the BRIT Awards 2000, alongside videos by Supergrass, The Chemical Brothers, Fatboy Slim, and eventual winner Robbie Williams.

 The full "Windowlicker" video is restricted to being broadcast only during the nighttime on most music television channels.
 A bleeped-out version of the video exists, and MTV Two even made a daytime version, with all the opening dialogue removed (the censored version starts with the arrival of the limousine), along with some of its more graphic images.
-In 2008, MTV Networks Europe was fined by the United Kingdom's media regulator Ofcom for several breaches of its broadcasting code, including airing the uncensored version of the "Windowlicker" video on TMF in 2006 before the 9 PM watershed.
+In 2008 MTV Networks Europe was fined by the United Kingdom's media regulator Ofcom for several breaches of its broadcasting code, including airing the uncensored version of the "Windowlicker" video on TMF in 2006 before the 9 PM watershed.

 Reception

-"Windowlicker" received positive reviews from critics.
-AllMusic gave the EP 4/5 stars.
-The single was named NME's Single of the Year 1999 in its year-end charts.
-In September 2010, Pitchfork Media included the song at number 12 on their list Top 200 Tracks of the 90s.
+"Windowlicker" was acclaimed.
+AllMusic gave the single 4/5 stars, and was named by NME as Single of the Year in its 1999 year-end charts.
+In September 2010 Pitchfork Media included the song at number 12 on their list of the "Top 200 Tracks of the 90s".
+In March 2025, Billboard magazine ranked it number 81 in their list of "The 100 Best Dance Songs of All Time".

 Remixes and use in other media

 A remix of "Windowlicker" in the acid techno style, entitled "Windowlicker, Acid Edit", is available on the remix compilation 26 Mixes for Cash.
 Another remix of "Windowlicker", entitled "WINDuckyQuaCKer", appears on V/VM's HelpAphexTwin/1.0 (2001) and HelpAphexTwin 4.0 (2003).
 A remix entitled "it's a richJAMs World" appears on V/VM's HelpAphexTwin 4.0 (2003).
 Run Jeremy (an alias of Danish producer Anders Trentemøller) also made his own remix of "Windowlicker".

 Beardyman performed a live version of "Windowlicker" as part of his Edinburgh show in 2009.

-Miss Kittin performed Run Jeremy's remix of "Windowlicker live" at the Sónar festival and included it on her album Live at Sónar.
-Elements of "Windowlicker", including its heavily distorted outro, were sampled by American musician Girl Talk on his track "Get It Get It", from his 2010 album All Day.

-The "Windowlicker" cover was featured in the 2000 film High Fidelity.

-A. G. Cook made a "note-for-note" cover of Windowlicker in 2017 as part of the PC Music compilation Month of Mayhem.
+A. G. Cook made a "note-for-note" cover of "Windowlicker" in 2017 as part of the PC Music compilation Month of Mayhem.

-"Windowlicker" is played almost in full in the 2018 Gaspar Noé film Climax,.

-The ending section of "Windowlicker" is featured in the 2006 film Grandma's Boy.